Skip to main content

 Why disagreements happen

-Sibling disagreements after a parent's death are extremely common.
-Grief affects people differently, and old tensions can resurface at an already stressful time.
-Conflict most often centres on the will's fairness, who cared for the parent in later life, specific items, or how quickly to sell the family home.
-Try to separate the practical decisions from the emotional ones and address them separately.
+Falling out with brothers and sisters after a parent passes away is very common, and it does not mean your family is a difficult one.
+Grief affects people in different ways, and old tensions tend to resurface at an already painful time.
+Disagreements most often centre on whether the will feels fair, who cared for the parent in later life, particular items, or how quickly to sell the family home.
+It can help to separate the practical decisions from the emotional ones and deal with them apart from each other.

 What the executor can and cannot do